Skip to main content

 The 'data' object argument includes:

-source_data - Dictionary containing data pertaining to the original source file ('abspath' and 'basename').
+source_data - Dictionary, data pertaining to the original source file.

-file_in - The converted cache file to be copied by the postprocessor.
+file_in - String, the converted cache file to be copied by the postprocessor.

-file_out - The destination file that the file will be copied to.
+file_out - String, the destination file that the file will be copied to.

-run_default_file_copy - Whether Unmanic should perform the default file copy.
+run_default_file_copy - Boolean, should Unmanic run the default post-process file movement. (default: 'True')

 :param data: